cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 1. Generic facade for pre-processed results to safely bypass the HotChocolate out-of-the-box pipeline (IQueryable dependency) for Sorting & Paging; eliminatues redundant processing and possilby incorrect results from re-processing what has already been 'pre-processed'.
 2. Supports encapsulated service/repository pattern whereby all data retrieval is owned in the same portable layer, and not dependent on HotChocolate internal procesing via IQueryable.
 3. Provides abstraction facade with *HotChocolate.PreprocessingExtensions* package that can be used for any micro-orm.
-4. Implemented RepoDb on top of HotChocolate.PreprocessingExtensions, as a great primary DB interface with helper classes for mapping Selections from GraphQL to DB layer: (GraphQL Schema names -> Model properties -> DB Column names).
 5. Supports abstracted facade for:
    - Projections of Selection (SELECT X, Fields) down to the Repository Layer and therefore down to the SQL Queries themselves via RepoDb -- works correctly with GraphQL Objects (classes), and now GraphQL Interfaces with query fragments (C# interfaces) too!
 And supports correct GraphQL Schema to Class property mapping.
    - Support for Sorting arguments down to the Repository/Service layer & into Sql queries via RepoDb -- with full GraphQL Schema to Class property mapping.